 On Tuesday my telephone rang.
 It was Pierre Walliere, the pastor from Marlique.
 His church had planted all 75 of their trees.
 That had whetted their appetites.
 Now they wanted to start to work on the whole mountainside.
 Pierre wanted to know if I could get them 3,000 more seedlings.
 I gulped a bit and said I'd try.

 I went to see Madame Artaud, the lady who'd arranged for us to get the original 1,000.
 A couple of days later she called me back.
 The government forest service had agreed to provide Marlique Nazarenes with 3,000 free trees.
 Moreover, along with ordinary forest-type trees, they agreed to provide some fruit- and nut-bearing trees.
-They also offered to help oversee the project to assure a maximum survival rate of the seedlings.
+They also offered to help oversee the project to ensure a maximum survival rate of the seedlings.

 After the trees were planted, government agronomists made an inspection trip to Marlique.
 Impressed with the way church members were caring for the new little trees, they gave them another 15,000 trees.
 They also helped organize students from a nearby government high school to go up the mountain to help the Nazarenes plant these 15,000 trees.